-First consider the case of a monoclonal antibody of concentration $c$ which binds to a single epitope of a single viral particle with a dissociation constant $K_D$.
-In a volume $V$, the total concentration of viral particles is $1/V$.
-The concentration of free viral particles is [free virus] $=p_{\rm free}/V$, and that of bound viral particles is [virus-antibody complex]$=(1-p_{\rm free}/V$.
-The definition of the equlibrium constant,
+First consider the case of a monoclonal antibody of concentration $c$ which binds to a single epitope on a tile of a viral particle with a dissociation constant $K_D$.
+In a volume $V$, the total concentration of viral particle tiles is $1/V$.
+The concentration of free viral particle tiles is [free virus] $=p_{\rm free}/V$, and that of bound tiles is [virus-antibody complex]$=(1-p_{\rm free})/V$.
+The definition of the equilibrium constant,

 imposes the ratio of these two quantities must be equal to

 This leads to: